-Words are wind – the language of Game of Thrones
+The language of Game of Thrones

 Somehow A Song of Ice and Fire, the colossal fantasy series by George R. R. Martin, had escaped my notice until the critically acclaimed TV series hit our screens last year, prompting me to buy the first book in the series.
 Little did I know that a few weeks later I would spend Christmas continually ushering away family members clutching Monopoly and Cluedo boxes so that I could devour all five volumes in unhealthily close succession.
 The five books have now been translated into more than 20 languages and have sold over 15 million copies worldwide.
-As Game of Thrones returns to our screens for a second season, there’s no better time to explore the interesting language used by its creator.

 I name you a Southron turncloak, Ser!